jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * It's hard to say which is better
   * Kaplan has very thorough (better) explanations, but often too detailed.
-    That said, if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
+    If you get good at Kaplan, you'll probably know the material nuances better than with Rx.
   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
 Use it as a way to learn FA and then move on to UWorld.
 * User interface: Rx is a clear winner